All Episodes

 I got the answer for your wardrobe, sir.

-Oh man, this is going viral.
+Oh, man, this is going viral.

 Go ahead.

-Oh, this is an easy one.
+This is an easy one.

-The lettering on the way it says health care reform.
+It says health care reform.

-Obamacare cost me that too.
+Yeah, Obamacare cost me that too.

-And the debt deficit costs.
+And the debt and deficit.

 Yeah.

-Well, what will soon be Air Force One today, wasn't it?
+It was pretty amazing seeing Donald Trump get off that, well, what will soon be Air Force One today, wasn't it?

 Pretty amazing.

-Well, what's Fox gonna do?
+Well, what's Fox going to do?

-They gotta fire me because I wouldn't wear a tuxedo.
+They're going to fire me because I wouldn't wear a tuxedo.

-They're not gonna fire me over that.
+They're not going to fire me over that.

 And we're 17 hours, just a little over 17 hours away.

-You all made this happen, but I want to give you one admonition as as you watch this day unfold tomorrow.
+You all made this happen, but I want to give you one admonition as you watch this day unfold tomorrow.

 We have only qualified to govern.

-Now the hard work of governance, vetting refugees, originalist justices, balancing budgets, lower taxes, incentivizing corporations, repealing, replacing Obamacare, energy independence, built building a wall, education, and a strong foreign policy and a kick-ass military.
+Now the hard work of governance, vetting refugees, originalist justices, balancing budgets, lower taxes, incentivizing corporations, repealing, replacing Obamacare, energy independence, building a wall, education, and a strong foreign policy and a kick-ass military.

 That is my prayer for tomorrow and my opening monologue on TV tonight.